-MUNICH — (MunichNOW News) The Israeli General Consulate in Munich has finally found permanent premises that sources say is likely next door to the former Nazi Party headquarters.
+MUNICH — (MunichNOW News)– The Israeli General Consulate in Munich has finally found permanent premises that sources say is likely next door to the infamous Munich site of the former Nazi Party headquarters.

-The building’s location is virtually back-to-back with the so-called Führerbau that the Nazis built as a representation venue for Adolf Hitler, sources tell Süddeutsche Zeitung.
+According to a recent article in the German newspaper, The Suddeutsche Zeitung, the building’s location is virtually back-to-back with the so-called Führerbau that the Nazis built as a representation venue for Adolf Hitler, sources tell Süddeutsche Zeitung.
 Directly next door, built on the ruins of Nazi Party headquarters, is the new Munich Documentation Center for the History of National Socialism, which will give a detailed history of the Nazi regime when it opens in the fall.

 The contract for the building being rented out by the state of Bavaria has not yet been signed, but should be within a matter of weeks.

 While establishing Israeli General Consulate offices here is deeply symbolic, the situation will not be unfamiliar to consulate staffers because their present location looks out onto former Gestapo headquarters.
 But as former General Consul Tibor Shalev Schlosser once said, nothing remained of that except a plaque: “The murderers and their craziness aren’t here anymore, but I, an Israeli diplomat from the same side as their victims, am here today and I represent my country.
 That’s a statement too.”